HackYourFuture-CPH/JavaScript/JavaScript3/Week9/homework.md

 Using classes help with structuring code.
 It is one of many **design patterns**.
 Second it **connects everything** you have learned in js: functions, properties, methods, keys, arrays.

 ## Lets make some art using classes
 In HTML5 there is an elements called canvas.
 It works just like a canvas.
-You can paint elements to the canvas.
+You can paint elements like lines, circles and much more to the canvas.

 ### Paint a circle to a canvas element
-First add the canvas element to your html.
-Now draw a circle on the canvas using js.
+First add the `canvas` element to your html.
+Now draw a circle on the `canvas` using js.
 Google is your friend here :)

 When you have added a normal circle, try filling it out so it has a color.
+Again google time!

 ### Class creation time!
 Lets create a class called `Circle`.
 The circle should be used like this: